 · Other relevant communications depending on your relationship with the Fundraising Team

-If you would like to opt out from communications from us at any time, you can do so by contacting email@example.com or call 01 412 6924.
+If you would like to opt out of any use of your data at any time, you can do so by emailing [email protected]

 Who we share your information with